czxxjtu/IEEE_Link_Grabber/README.md

     Make a GUI using Tkinter or Kivy.

 What I can't help you with : IEEE access to the papers themselves :( Most of them are paid.

-What I can help you with however :If you wanted to search for articles and mail the URLS to someone who DID have access, this is the (WIP)tool for you.
+What I can help you with however : If you wanted to search for articles and mail the URLS to someone who DID have access, this is the (WIP)tool for you.